shazsyed/scripts-N-tools/README.md

 ### Tools and scripts

-> burpparam.py - extracts all parameters from burp exported XML file (supports JSON,URL and FORMS parameters)
+> burpparam.py - Extracts all parameters from burp exported XML file (supports JSON, PATH and FORMS parameters)